‘that which a person owns; the possession or possessions of a particular owner. www.dictionary.com.

 E.g Furniture, fridge, money, pets, computers etc.

-These are also personal property.
-They are ‘tangible’ moveable property’.
+These are also personal properties which are tangible moveable properties.

 E.g. Antiques, jewellery, Art etc.